-Table 192: ND Snooping Commands
+Table 196: ND Snooping Commands

-Command Function Mode ipv6 nd snooping Enables ND snooping globally or on a specified VLAN or range of VLANs GC ipv6 nd snooping auto-detect Enables automatic validation of binding table entries by periodically sending NS messages and awaiting NA replies GC ipv6 nd snooping auto-detect retransmit count Sets the number of times to send an NS message to determine if a binding is still valid GC ipv6 nd snooping auto-detect retransmit interval Sets the interval between sending NS messages to determine if a binding is still valid GC ipv6 nd snooping prefix timeout Sets the time to wait for an RA message before deleting an entry in the prefix table GC ipv6 nd snooping max-binding Sets the maximum number of address entries which can be bound to a port IC ipv6 nd snooping trust Configures a port as a trusted interface from which prefix information in RA messages can be added to the prefix table, or NS messages can be forwarded without validation IC clear ipv6 nd snooping binding Clears all entries in the address binding table PE clear ipv6 nd snooping prefix Clears all entries in the prefix table PE ipv6 nd snooping This command enables ND snooping globally or on a specified VLAN or range of VLANs.
+Command Function Mode ipv6 nd snooping Enables ND snooping globally or on a specified VLAN or range of VLANs GC ipv6 nd snooping auto-detect Enables automatic validation of binding table entries by periodically sending NS messages and awaiting NA replies GC ipv6 nd snooping auto-detect retransmit count Sets the number of times to send an NS message to determine if a binding is still valid GC

+Command Function Mode ipv6 nd snooping auto-detect retransmit interval Sets the interval between sending NS messages to determine if a binding is still valid GC ipv6 nd snooping prefix timeout Sets the time to wait for an RA message before deleting an entry in the prefix table GC ipv6 nd snooping max-binding Sets the maximum number of address entries which can be bound to a port IC ipv6 nd snooping trust Configures a port as a trusted interface from which prefix information in RA messages can be added to the prefix table, or NS messages can be forwarded without validation IC clear ipv6 nd snooping binding Clears all entries in the address binding table PE clear ipv6 nd snooping prefix Clears all entries in the prefix table PE show ipv6 nd snooping Shows configuration settings for ND snooping PE show ipv6 nd snooping binding Shows entries in the binding table PE show ipv6 nd snooping prefix Show entries in the prefix table PE ipv6 nd snooping This command enables ND snooping globally or on a specified VLAN or range of VLANs.
 Use the no form to disable this feature.

-Table 192: ND Snooping Commands (Continued)
+Table 196: ND Snooping Commands (Continued)